 Translating your WordPress site is a big endeavor.
 This isn’t like swapping out one contact form plugin for another – you really need to dig in and make sure that you’ve picked the right long-term solution before you put hours and hours into translating your WordPress site.
+You also need to spend time analyzing your web users using a service like Google Analytics to check what languages your site visitors speak.

 Here’s What To Look For In A WordPress Translation Plugin